tjards/tjards.github.io/content/about.md

 I am currently supervising graduate students at the Master's and PhD levels and am open to discussing new opportunities.
 If you are interested, feel free to send me an <a href="mailto:p.jardine@queensu.ca">email</a> and we can set up time to chat.

+### domain name

+The domain name *myapunov* is a reference to Lyapunov stability, a fundamental concept in **control systems theory**.
+It is named after the Russian mathematician **Aleksandr Lyapunov**, who made significant contributions to the field.
+A system is said to be stable in the Lyapunov sense if we can can construct a representative energy-based function that continually decreases over time.
+If this *Lyapunov* function always decreases, the system naturally returns to an equilibrium and thus can be considered **stable**.

+The term myapunov (**my** + Ly**apunov**) reflects personal ownership over my ideas, which I strive to ground and self-correct - a metaphor for seeking balance and resilience within complexity.